costicaaa/hugo-blog/content/posts/hacking-a-free-blogging-system-with-emails/index.md

 The one major sensible choice that is not ideal is using `Firebase` Auth as the "subscription" mechanism:

-1. :white_check_mark: It is free
+1. ✅ It is free
-2. :white_check_mark: I think it is a cool solution and allows me to write a nice article about it
+2. ✅ I think it is a cool solution and allows me to write a nice article about it
-3. :x: The "subscribe" process needs to be documented - users might find it strange.
+3. ❗The "subscribe" process needs to be documented - users might find it strange.
 Since this is a tech blog, and because I don't really care about marketing and conversion rates, not a real blocker
-4. :x: The "unsubscribe" mechanism will only be done manually, requiring my intervention.
+4. ❗The "unsubscribe" mechanism will only be done manually, requiring my intervention.
 Again, I should make sure I let users know how they can reach me so I can remove them from the list
-5. :x: No sign-up spam protection
+5. ❗No sign-up spam protection
-6. :warning: it is a Google product, I know from experience that docs are gonna suck big time
+6. ⚠️ it is a Google product, I know from experience that docs are gonna suck big time

 Ideal?
 No. Good enough for starters?
 Yes, as it allows me to move on with this without being stuck in an "I am not doing it because of costs or fear of..." kind-of situation.